 One of the first steps to enjoying a backpacking trip is learning how to load your pack properly.
 There are a lot of considerations that go into a well-packed backpack, from nailing the capacity and balancing your pack's contents to keeping critical items handy on the go.
-Below we cover everything you need to know, including packing order, weight distribution, organization and access, where to stow a bear canister, waterproofing your gear, and more.
-For all of our top picks in one place, see our article on the best backpacking packs.
+Below we cover everything you need to know, including packing order, weight distribution, organization and access, where to stow a bear canister, and more.
+For all of our top picks in one place, see our article on the best backpacking packs and the best ultralight backpacks.
 And to make sure you’ve got everything you need, check out our backpacking checklist.

 If you’re in search of a simple how-to guide to packing your pack, this is a good place to start.
 In the sections below, we’ll explain the reasons behind this order of operations, but not everyone is interested in the details.
 Here, we break your pack down into five sections—the bottom, middle, and top of the main compartment, external pockets, and external lash points—and explain what gear goes where.